coffee-and-tea/CodeOfAvent2020/README.md

 Binary operations
 Part one: update value base on mask, Complexity O(n) Part two: update address base on mask, complexity O(n)

+Day15:

+Need to understand type of the question, this is linar progression?
+Part one: calculate value base on stored index of last turn number showed and before last, for round 2020 complexity of O(n), n number of turns, space complexity O(n) to store index
+Part two: same process but calculate more, wondering if there's a way to free up unused space.